 “The chief barrier to moving forward is an outdated definition of rigor.
 The core task of the modern world is not to prep students for standardized tests by delivering content, or even to make them “college ready,” but to prepare them to judge the quality of information, generate new ideas, filter them through a net of critical analysis and reflection, and share and move the ideas through a design process to create a quality product, either as an idea or a material object.”

 The task of redefining rigor is an important one.
 I like the new definition that Brian Sztabnik has set forth: “Rigor is the result of work that challenges students’ thinking in new and interesting ways.
 It occurs when they are encouraged toward a sophisticated understanding of fundamental ideas and are driven by curiosity to discover what they don’t know.”
-This definition is notable in that it makes no reference to getting into the “best” college.

 The real essence of rigor is doing the right thing for students and ensuring they have the most dedicated, personally invested teachers to guide, mentor, coach and support them.
 We must have rigor in schools, but in a new context.
 Sheninger deals with the issue of rigor in some practical ways.
 He suggests that teachers in the contemporary digital landscape need to take care to consider whether modern methodologies are still as structured, rigorous, and relevant as before.
 For Sheninger, the critical instructional design questions modern teachers need to ask include: “What capabilities do I want my students to develop?
 In what specific ways is my instructional design rigorous, relevant, and goal oriented?
 What are my benchmarks for rigor?
 Relevance?
 Relationships?
 Clear objectives?”